johannschopplich/kirbyup/README.md

 import someUtility from '~/utils'
 ```

-### Auto-Import Blocks
+### Auto-Import Blocks and Fields

-If you find yourself in the situation of needing to import multiple blocks or fields into your Panel plugin, you can use the kirbyup `autoImport` function to ease the process.
+If you find yourself in the situation of needing to import multiple **blocks** or **fields** into your Panel plugin, you can use the kirbyup `kirbyup.import` function to ease the process.

 Before: